BilboTheGreedy/Winimg/readme.md

 ### RemoteWindowsUpdate.psm1
 This module will run a series of complex powershell jobs on the build host to update target Guest with latest Windows Updates.
-It will retry untill a "true" response is given.
+It will retry/Reboot untill a "true" response is given.
 When true, all updates found is installed.*
 * "Invoke-WindowsUpdate"